Click on the department link to go directly to its listing.

 Michelle Klepatzki teaches Algebra 1 and Geometry.
 She holds a Mathematics Education degree from Case Western Reserve University.
 She previously taught at Lakewood City Academy for two years before joining LHS in 2015.
 Ms. Klepatzki was the recipient of Noyce Teacher Fellowship scholarship.
 In her free time, she likes to run, shop and go to Starbucks.
 RETURN TO TOP

-William Roth teaches Statistics and Algebra 2.
+William Roth teaches Statistics and Algebra 1 & 2.
 He has a BS in Mathematics from Baldwin Wallace University with minors in Adolescent Young Adult Education (7-12) and Psychology.
+Mr. Roth is the National Honor Society adviser.
 Mr. Roth joined Lakewood High in the 2014-2015 school year.

 Corinne Sandor teaches Algebra 1 and Algebra 2.
 She has a BS in Mathematics from Cleveland State University.
 She joined the District in the 2016-2017 school year and is a member of the Pi Mu Epsilon Mathematical honor society.